-My family is from an area of South Louisiana called Bois Mallet and the mix of our ancestry is thorough, representing at least 17 countries in four continents.
-We are “people of color.”
+My family is from an area of South Louisiana called Bois Mallet.
+We are Creoles of color, and the mix of our ancestry is thorough, representing at least 17 countries in four continents.
 Bodies of Bois Mallet is a multi-vocal exploration of our living history.
-The two project elements presented here are a series of planted ceramic vessels and a handwoven fabric of an archival text.
+The two project elements presented here are “self portraits in bloom and decay,” a series of planted ceramic vessels and “what can heal a wound?” a handwoven fabric of an archival text.

 The second element of this project is a hand woven fabric questioning the authority of an archival newspaper article that by turns exalts and dehumanizes my great grandfather (Bruno St. Andre, the “Heroic Negro” of the headline) on the occasion of his death.
 The process of weaving this document was a performative action, processing it’s voice, rendering it malleable and reclaiming the destructive truth and fallibility–our cultural complexity–line by woven line.